WHAT IS MEDIATION?

 The parties can talk about their case to other people, but the attorneys and the mediator cannot.
 With a good mediator, the client is still in control, but the mediator will lead you to an acceptable conclusion.
-The clients might not think of certain options as acceptable at the outset of the mediation, but during the mediation process the mediator will shine light on facts that have been overlooked, or perhaps that have not been considered.
-During the mediation, the mediator helps the clients understand what the court will consider important and why it is usually better to settle their case in mediation rather than having it decided by a judge in a trial.
+The clients might not think of certain options as acceptable at the outset of the mediation. we will shine a light on facts that have been overlooked.
+Or perhaps that has not been considered.